+Important: We updated this article in January 2023 to reflect the most current SSA policy data.
 We recently received several questions from readers asking about income limits for Social Security disability (SSD) benefits.
-It’s true that the Social Security Administration (SSA) sets a maximum monthly income limit for people applying for disability benefits.
+It’s true the Social Security Administration (SSA) sets a maximum monthly income limit for people applying for disability benefits.
 Earn more than this amount, and they’ll automatically deny your claim.
 But they don’t count all incomes equally — learn which ones may apply to your specific situation below.

 Monthly Income Limits Apply to Married or Single SSD Claimants

-Anyone who works and earns more than $1,260 per month in 2020 cannot qualify for SSD benefits But what does the SSA mean when they use the word “earn,” exactly?
+Anyone who earns more than $1,470 per month in 2023 cannot qualify for SSD benefits.
+But what does the SSA mean when they use the word “earn,” exactly?
 In general, they mean that if you’re still working and earning a paycheck.
-What if you’re working part-time, “gig economy” jobs (such as Uber or Lyft drivers) or only work on occasion?
-If you apply for disability benefits while you’re still working, the SSA automatically denies your claim.
+What if you’re working part-time, “gig economy” jobs (such as Uber or Lyft drivers) or only take seasonal jobs?
+If you apply for disability benefits while working, the SSA may automatically deny your claim.

 Okay, but what if you decide to file separate tax returns next year to avoid paying the IRS?
 Unfortunately, that’s unlikely to work in your favor.
 Trying to avoid paying taxes on your benefits is a good way to get audited by the IRS.
 What if you live together, but aren’t legally married and file taxes individually?
-In that case, you must pay taxes on SSD benefits that total $25,000 or more in any given year.
+In that case, if your SSD benefits total more than $25,000 per year, you must pay income taxes on them.

 How Payments From Other Sources Might Affect SSD Applicants